brajeshwar/brajeshwar.github.io/_posts/2012/2012-04-25-kenyan-entrepreneurs-use-technology-to-boost-trade-opportunities-for-low-tech-farmers.md

----
-layout: post
-title: Kenyan Entrepreneurs use technology to boost Trade Opportunities for Low-Tech Farmers
+# Kenyan Entrepreneurs use technology to boost Trade Opportunities for Low-Tech
----
+  Farmers

 It's been known for quite some time that the Global South's, and its people's, biggest hindrance is not legacies of colonialism or anesthetizing malaise but a lack of substantive trade opportunities caused by an inability to access global markets on any meaningful scale.
 So when we hear about endeavors like  <a href="http://mfarm.co.ke/">M-Farm</a>, where developing-world entrepreneurs use available technologies to create meaningful trade opportunities for themselves and their compatriots -- we should damn well pay attention.